 You don’t have to buy new fancy grocery bags if you’re on a low budget.
 There are plenty of bags in circulation already, so just get enough bags together for your usual shopping round.

-Tip: If you go shopping by car, just leave them in the car and remember to put them back directly after shopping.
+Tip: if you go shopping by car, just leave them in the car and remember to put them back directly after shopping.
 If you’re not using your car, then put a few foldable bags in your bag or backpack or at your house/apartment door.
 This way you’ll remember them when going out.

 Tip: as for the reusable shopping bags, just leave the reusable produce bags in the car and remember to put them back directly after shopping.
 If you’re not using your car, then put a few of them in your bag or backpack, so you’ll have them with you when you need them.